What We Do

 We differ from other trivia outfits in the kind of questions we ask.
 We are willing to ask questions that we don’t think anyone will actually know, but that teams can figure out over the course of the evening.
 We ask questions that are designed to get people debating with their friends rather than questions people will either know immediately or have no idea about.

 We also like to give points for particularly interesting wrong answers.
 That way, if people don’t know the answer, they can have some fun with it.
 We like to tell people that if you’re going to be wrong, be wrong with style!

 The whole quiz takes a little over two hours.
 We maintain a steady cadence of one question every two minutes so people have time to think but don’t get bored.
 Hosts generally hang around for a while afterwards to talk to regulars, as the more engaged the host is, the more fun everyone has, and the more likely players are to come back.

-A standard weekly iQ Trivia quiz hosted by one of our professional hosts costs $220 per show.
+A standard weekly iQ Trivia quiz hosted by one of our professional hosts costs $250 per show (plus GST).
 If you want the quiz to be customised, we can arrange to insert custom questions for an additional fee.

-A standard one off show for corporate events, fundraisers, or parties hosted by one of our professional hosts costs $320.
+A standard one off show for corporate events, fundraisers, or parties hosted by one of our professional hosts costs $350 (plus GST).
 If you would like a customised quiz with questions tailored to suit your audience, we can accommodate you for an additional fee depending on how specific your requests are.